How to Prove Negligence in a New York City Car Accident

 When you are severely injured in a car accident, liability may lie somewhere else than with the other driver.
 If the government body responsible for maintaining the roadway failed to cure hazards or defects, they could be responsible for an accident.
 If the driver that caused the accident was doing their job as an employee, their employer might be the liable party.
 If defects one of the vehicles involved contributed to the accident or injuries, the auto manufacturer could be the party to blame.

 In cases where more than one party may share the blame, you have the ability to name multiple defendants.
-Identifying these situations is the most difficult step, but our seasoned New York car accident lawyers can help you determine who should be held accountable for your serious injuries.
+Identifying these situations is the most difficult step, but our seasoned Oyster Bay car accident lawyers can help you determine who should be held accountable for your serious injuries.

 Our New York City Car Accident Lawyers Can Help You Prove Negligence in a Lawsuit